Mosquitoes. An insect so tiny yet incredibly deadly, causing over 1 million reported deaths per year.

 The Mosquitoes themselves do not naturally carry disease.
 It is the manner of transmission that enables infection of many diseases found in the blood of warm-blooded animals such as dengue, and more recently, the Zika virus.

-These are the common and potentially life-threatening diseases that can be spread by mosquitoes:
+These are the common and potentially life-threatening mosquito borne diseases:

 - Back and joint pain and discomfort